 Hyperpersonalization: What it is and how it helps you increase your sales

-Hyper-personalization is a marketing strategy that combines artificial intelligence (AI) and real-time data to design products, services or content that are tailored to the customer and are highly detailed.
+Hyperpersonalization is a marketing strategy that combines artificial intelligence (AI) and real-time data to design highly tailored, customer-specific products, services, or content.

-This means that we seek to provide the user with an exclusive and personalized experience , based on their tastes, behavior, purchase history and other aspects.
+This means that the aim is to provide users with an exclusive and personalized experience , based on their tastes, behavior, purchase history and other aspects.

 schedule call

-The difference between hyperpersonalization and traditional personalization is that the former uses artificial intelligence and real-time data to create unique and relevant experiences for each customer, while the latter is based on segmenting customers by groups or audiences with characteristics.
-Similar.
+The difference between hyperpersonalization and traditional personalization is that the former uses artificial intelligence and real-time data to create unique and relevant experiences for each customer, while the latter is based on segmenting customers into groups or audiences with similar characteristics.

 Hyperpersonalization is more individualized, precise and effective than traditional personalization, but also more complex and expensive to implement.